Database activity monitoring: Common DAM architectures

 Log-based: Some DAM systems analyze and extract the information from the transaction logs (e.g., the redo logs).
 These systems use the fact that much of the data is stored within the redo logs and they scrape these logs.
 Unfortunately, not all of the information that is required is in the redo logs.
 For example, SELECT statements are not and so these systems will augment the data that they gather from the redo logs with data that they collect from the native audit trails as shown in Figure 3.
 These systems are a hybrid between a true DAM system (that is fully independent from the DBMS) and a SIEM which relies on data generated by the database.
 These architectures usually imply more overhead on the database server.

-eBPF-based: Some DAM systems use the Linux kernel’s extended Berkeley Packet Filter (eBPF) technology to monitor database activity externally at the operating system level.
-These systems attach lightweight programs to relevant system calls and network events to capture query operations (such as DDL, DML, and SELECT statements) in real time, without relying on database logs or proxies.
-Because eBPF operates in the kernel, it provides deep visibility with minimal performance overhead and is harder for attackers to tamper with.
-However, Java based encrypted sessions and complex wire protocols can limit full inspection, so these systems may be combined with other methods for complete coverage.